 He has earned respect with the creation of many challenging and prestigious replica’s: the Steinway N°1 “Kitchen” fortepiano from 1836 (2006), the Ignaz Pleyel concert grand from 1843 (2010), the fortepiano specially made by John Broadwood in 1817 for Ludwig van Beethoven (2013), and many more.

-Since 2004, the two sons of Chris (Dominique and Frederic) are actively working in the workshop.
-They learnt the craft from their father, ensuring this way the continuity and future of the company and workshop.
+Since 2004, the two sons of Chris Maene (Dominique and Frederic) are actively working in the workshop.
+They learned the craft from their father, ensuring the continuity and future of the company and factory.

 The extensive knowledge of historic instruments, combined with an equally comprehensive knowledge in modern instruments, and a workshop with more than 10 craftsmen – each with their own specialty, is truly unique in the world.